smartinm/libretto/README.md

-Libretto is a Golang library to create Virtual Machines (VM) on any cloud and Virtual Machine hosting platforms such as AWS, Azure, OpenStack, vSphere, VMware Workstation/Fusion or VirtualBox.
+Libretto is a Golang library to create Virtual Machines (VM) on any cloud and Virtual Machine hosting platforms such as AWS, Azure, OpenStack, vSphere, VMware Workstation/Fusion, Exoscale or VirtualBox.
 Different providers have different utilities and API interfaces to achieve that, but the abstractions of their interfaces are quite similar.